justinrassier/justinrassier-dot-com/apps/blog/src/content/2024-01-24-visualize-your-tests-with-snapshot-serializers.md

   expect(todoState.status).toEqual('loading');

   // Now we can test that our action got all the way to making a real HTTP call to the expected endpoint
-  // we can fulsh real HTTP status codes httpController
+  // we can flush real HTTP status codes httpController
     .expectOne('/api/todos')
     .flush([{ id: '1', text: 'Todo 1', completed: false }]);